orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 - the number of tokens obtained with `count()` corresponds to the number of selected checkboxes
 - then this makes sure the number of tokens is lower than or equal to 3

-## Validating a Legal Entity Identifier
+## Validating a Legal Entity Identifier (LEI)

-You can use the following formula, in Control Settings, Validation and Alerts, Formula, to validate the relevant [Legal Entity Identifier](https://en.wikipedia.org/wiki/Legal_Entity_Identifier) (LEI) field.
+You can use the following formula, in Control Settings, Validation and Alerts, Formula, to validate the relevant [LEI](https://en.wikipedia.org/wiki/Legal_Entity_Identifier) field.
 Should you need to assess the validity of a LEI field that is somewhere else in the form, just replace `.` on the first line with the appropriate expression.
+An examples of valid LEI is `F50EOCWSQFAUVO9Q8Z97`.

 ```xpath
 let $lei := .